AmaanC/auth0-client-rules/README.md

 work.
 More possible Rule cases are listed in `/util/test/setup.js` under the `rules[X].script` property.

+Also note that Rules which are deemed to not "apply" to any clients are simply excluded entirely from the UI seen.

+Disabled Rules are shown in gray.

 # Setup
 - Make sure you're running Node v6.3.0 (`node -v`)
  - If not, you can use [`nvm`](https://github.com/creationix/nvm/blob/master/README.markdown) to install it.